lee212/simpleazure/docs/azure_quickstart_templates.rst

 variable (metadata().description).

-This information is from ``matadata.json`` and returns Pandas Series
+This information is from ``matadata.json`` and returned by Pandas Series

 ::